react-responsive-modal vs react-modal-video vs react-modal

 Choose react-modal when you need a highly customizable, accessible, and production-ready modal foundation for complex applications.
 It’s ideal when you require full control over styling, behavior, and compliance with WCAG standards, and you’re willing to handle CSS and responsiveness manually.
 Avoid it if you need a quick, styled solution with minimal setup.

-README for react-modal-video
+README for react-responsive-modal

 Usage